nuagenetworks/monolithe/Configuration & Vanilla Reference.md

 #### Custom javascript

 To add custom javascript, create a folder named `js` in the root vanilla folder, and add your scripts.
 You can use them from your custom html files.

-### The SDK Documentation vanilla

-	The SDK API Documentation Vanilla allows you to add custom pages and set the TOC of the documentation.

-To add new pages, add `rst` files in the root SDK Documentation Vanilla folder.

-Once you have added all the pages you want to add, create a file named `pages.json`.
-This file will tell Monolithe how to organize your pages in the documentation hierarchy.

-The json structure must look like the following:

-	[
-	    {
-	        "name": “<section1-name>“,
-	        "toc_depth": <page-depth>,
-	        "description": “<description>”,
-	        "pages": [
-	            “<page-1>”,
-	            "<page-x>",
-	            "<page-n>"
-	        ]
-	    }
-	]

-It represents an array of `section` that contains pages.

-#### name
-The name of the section, as it will be showned on the toc and the index page.

-#### toc_depth
-The depth of the pages hierarchy to display on the toc and index page

-#### description
-Description of the section.
-It will be shown in the index page, right before the section’s pages list.

-#### pages
-Array of pages in the section.
-The values of the array must be the file name representing the page, without the `.rst` extension